evxyz/Haskell_For_Cats/README.md

 http://channel9.msdn.com/Shows/Going+Deep/Expert-to-Expert-Rich-Hickey-and-Brian-Beckman-Inside-Clojure

 -- settings and such --
 Erik Meijer makes much use of (n + k) which has been dropped from the Haskell 2010 spec.
-So as not to get an error when compiling you want to either of these two steps. start the compiler with this command ghci -XNPlusKPatterns
+So as not to get an error when compiling you want to do either of these two steps. start the compiler with this command ghci -XNPlusKPatterns